gdoykan/containers-quickstarts/jenkins-slaves/jenkins-slave-schemathesis/README.md

 https://github.com/kiwicom/schemathesis <br/>
 *Description and explanation of why this is useful as a jenkins slave*

+"Schemathesis is a tool for testing your web applications built with Open API / Swagger specifications.
+It reads the application schema and generates test cases which will ensure that your application is compliant with its schema.
+The application under test could be written in any language, the only thing you need is a valid API schema in a supported format." - From the linked URL

+This Jenkins agent allows for an easy integration into a pipeline where you can insure that your backend is meeting what is defined in your API contact.
+Otherwise the build will fail and you will be left with a compliant backend.

 ## Build local
-`docker build -t jenkins-slave-python .`
+`docker build -t jenkins-slave-schemathesis .`

 ## Run local
-For local running and experimentation run `docker run -i -t jenkins-slave-python /bin/bash` and have a play once inside the container.
+For local running and experimentation run `docker run -i -t jenkins-slave-schemathesis /bin/bash` and have a play once inside the container.

 ## Build in OpenShift
 ```bash